Comp7051/Maze2/README.md

 Throw Ball: Mouse Left Click and Square

+Open door: Mouse Right Click and L3 (when in front of door)

 How to win:
 The ending of the maze is represented by a green capsule, touch it to win.